therealmikefrey/sql_chatbot/chainlit.md

-# Welcome to SQL Analyst! 🚀🤖
+# Welcome to SQL Chatbot! 🤖

-Hi there, Analyst! 👋
+I can help you query your SQL Server database using natural language questions.

-The SQL Analyst is connected to a Snowflake TPCDS_SF10TCL demo database.
-You can use this chat tool to analyze it.
+## Example Questions

-## Sample queries
+- "How many transfers are there for company 1?"

-- Which are the names of the tables in this database?
+- "Show me the most recent dispatched transfer"
-- How many records are there in the PostNL_account_delivery_facts_anonymized table?
+- "Count how many transfers were received last month"
-- Which month_id has the highest amount of parcels and what is that amount?
+- "What's the average time between dispatch and receipt?"

-- What is the highest amount of parcels_home_1st?
+I'll show you the SQL query I plan to run and then give you the results!